paddycarey/gophy/README.md

 =====

 gophy is a Golang wrapper for the [Giphy.com](http://www.giphy.com) API. gophy is a WIP but aims to eventually have 100% coverage of the API.
+Gophy requires Go >= 1.1.

 See godoc for full library documentation.